ON THIS PAGE

 Migration from tools.luxonis.com

-Tools web app hosted on tools.luxonis.com is our legacy application for easily converting YOLO based object detection models.
-This is now being replaced by HubAI online conversion, which will eventually become the only supported way of converting models in the future.Compared to the web application, HubAI online conversion also adds support for converting instance segmentation, pose, oriented detection, and classification YOLOs (check out the full list of supported models here).Here is an example of how to easily convert an existing .pth file to a RVC2 compatible .superblob format.
+The web app hosted on tools.luxonis.com is our legacy application for converting YOLO object detection models.
+It is being replaced by HubAI online conversion.Compared to the web application, HubAI online conversion also supports instance segmentation, pose, oriented detection, and classification YOLO models.
+For the current conversion capabilities, refer to the HubAI Conversion documentation.Here is an example of converting an existing .pt file to an RVC2-compatible .superblob:

 Python